OpenSpace/OpenSpace-Docs/contribute/development/tools/visual-studio.md

 # Visual Studio Tips and Tricks

 ## Detecting Exceptions
-A common problem is that an exception is thrown somewhere in the code and we can only put a breakpoint in the `catch` part at which point we have lost the stack information of where the exception orginated from and finding that out can be cumbersome.
+A common problem is that an exception is thrown somewhere in the code and we can only put a breakpoint in the `catch` part at which point we have lost the stack information of where the exception originated from and finding that out can be cumbersome.

 {menuselection}`Debug --> Exception Settings --> C++ Exceptions --> <All C++ Exceptions not in this list>` should be checked